le0pard/le0pard.github.io/_posts/security/2015-10-13-content-security-policy.md

 # Usage example

 As you can see we can combine all this values for "Content Security Policy" header and create most flexible rule for our app.
-Let's create little example.
+Let's create a little example.
 I am using Rails app with [global gem](https://github.com/railsware/global) to make it work with "Content Security Policy".
 First I create global yml file with configuration (`config/global/content_security_policy.yml`):

 {% highlight yaml %}
 default: